chen0040/keras-english-resume-parser-and-analyzer/README-edit.md

 ```

 IMPORTANT: the parser rules are implemented in the [parser_rules.py](keras_en_parser_and_analyzer/library/utility/parser_rules.py).
-Each of these rules will be applied to every line of text in the resume file and return the target accordingly (or
+Each of these rules will be applied to every line of text in the resume file and will return the target accordingly (or
-return None if not found in a line).
-As these rules are very naive implementation, you may want to customize them further based on the resumes that you
-are working with.
+return None if not found in any line).
+As these rules have been naively implemented, you may want to customize them further based on the resumes that you are working with.

 # Usage 2: Deep Learning Resume Parser